nsubordin81/blog.synapseflux.com/docs/_drafts/software development/2025-02-07-event-sourcing-applicatoin-1.md

 document dbs can be stored in a normal form, but it is more often associated with denormalized fields. there aren't great supports for joins in doc dbs so normally lookups aren't happening a lot and whole docs are stored with the inline human meaningful data hardcoded.

+locality is an advantage for performance for document style data stores, as is teh fact that the schema is flexible, especially if you have3 too many types of objects represented in one table, your model naturally nests a lot, or yout don't control the schema and it is changing a lot.